REALmanya/Accretion-Disk-AGN/README.md

 ---

-## Future Extensions

-- Inner radius variation as a proxy for black hole spin
+## 🎯 Purpose and Scope

+This project serves as a **conceptual and computational exploration** of thin-disk accretion physics, forming a foundation for more advanced studies involving:

+- Relativistic correction factors
+- Spin-dependent inner disk radii
-- Radiative efficiency calculation
+- Radiative efficiency estimates
-- Connection to observed AGN spectral energy distributions
+- Connections to observed AGN spectral energy distributions

-- Inclusion of relativistic correction factors
+The emphasis is on **physical interpretation and numerical consistency**, rather than high-fidelity astrophysical realism.

 ---

-## Author
+## 👤 Author

 **Manya Johari**
-Aerospace Engineering (B.Tech)
+Undergraduate – Aerospace Engineering
-Astrophysics & Computational Modelling Enthusiast
+Interests: Computational astrophysics and numerical modeling